 After finishing his PhD with Prof Axel Mecklinger in Saarbrücken, he worked for several years as a Research Fellow and a Senior Research Fellow at University College London, UK with Prof Neil Burgess at the Institute of Cognitive Neuroscience/Institute of Neurology and in close collaboration with the Wellcome Trust Centre for Neuroimaging (FIL) and Prof John O’Keefe‘s electrophysiology group at the Department of Anatomy and Developmental Biology.

-Christian has published numerous papers in the top scientific journals, such as Nature, Science, PNAS, PLoS Biology, Current Biology, Biological Psychiatry, and eLife.
+Christian has published numerous papers in the top scientific journals, such as Nature, Science, Nature Neuroscience, Nature Communications, PNAS, PLoS Biology, Current Biology, Biological Psychiatry, and eLife.

-He received the most competitive early and mid-career fellowships in Europe (ERC Starting Grant), the Netherlands (NWO Vidi Grant), and Germany (Humboldt Foundation Sofja Kovalevskaja Award).
+He received the most competitive early and mid-career fellowships in Europe (ERC Starting Grant and ERC Consolidator Grant), the Netherlands (NWO Vidi Grant), and Germany (Humboldt Foundation Sofja Kovalevskaja Award).

-Christian has been awarded almost 5 million Euro in research funding in the last 5 years.
-He has been invited to give more than 50 lectures at prestigious centres worldwide and is involved in promoting public engagement with science.
+Christian has been awarded almost 7 million Euro in research funding in the last 6 years.
+He has been invited to give numerous lectures at prestigious centres worldwide and is involved in promoting public engagement with science.

 Christian is actively involved in science policy-related initiatives.
 He pursues the idea that societies can only thrive if governmental decisions are based on scientific evidence, and he strongly believes that science needs to play a greater role in policy making.

-Christian is co-founder and board member of the Young Academy of Europe (YAE), a pan-European initiative of outstanding scientists and scholars who aim to influence science policy and contribute to the development of the European science agenda for the upcoming decades.
-In this role, Christian regularly participates in science-policy meetings with the European Commission (e.g. initiative on ‘Open science 2030’) and the European Parliament (e.g. initiative ‘European Research Area – a Maastricht for Research’).
-He is also co-applicant of the COST Targeted Network – Next Generation of Young Scientist: Towards a Contemporary Spirit of R&I.
+Christian is co-founder and was a board member of the Young Academy of Europe (YAE), a pan-European initiative of outstanding scientists and scholars who aim to influence science policy and contribute to the development of the European science agenda for the upcoming decades.
+In this role, Christian regularly participated in science-policy meetings with the European Commission (e.g. initiative on ‘Open science 2030’) and the European Parliament (e.g. initiative ‘European Research Area – a Maastricht for Research’).
+He was also co-applicant of the COST Targeted Network – Next Generation of Young Scientist: Towards a Contemporary Spirit of R&I.